samuelstevens/personal-website/writing/programming-languages.md

 ## 1. Go

-[Go](https://golang.org/) has been really, really cool so far.
-It's one of the languages that isn't taught at my university, making it more appealing it me for being cool and hip.
-It's strongly typed, which I've realized is very important for writing readable, maintainable code.
+[Go](https://golang.org/) is cool.
+It's one of the languages that isn't taught at my university, making it more appealing it to me for being cool and hip.
+It's strongly typed, which I've realized is very important for writing [readable, maintainable code](/writing/abstractions-and-types).
 It has a garbage collector, so I can write code without having to think about memory all the time.
-It has an autoformatter, the compiler is aggressive in not letting me compile until I have really good code (cant compile with an unused variable? c'mon), and the standard library is *thicc*.
-Like, makes Python seem like it has a mediocre standard library thick.
-It treats errors as values, with no exceptions.
+It has an autoformatter, the compiler is aggressive in not letting me compile until I have higher quality code (can't compile with an unused variable).
+It treats errors as values, with no exceptions (technically, there's `panic()`).

 It's missing native GUI support, and the packages for making a web app are limited, but for building an API server, or a CLI, it is really powerful and easy to write.
 I like Go, and am excited to continue writing in it.

+**Update June 3, 2020**

+After building [`img-alter`](/projects/img-alter) in Go, I think Go is almost *too general* a language.
+If I want to make a webapp, I'd use static HTML with Typescript/React.
+If I wanted to make a mobile app, I'd use Typescript/React Native.
+If I wanted to do some data analysis, I'd use Python.
+If I wanted to do real low-level work (for fun, I guess?), I'd use C.

+If I was building a large project, something the size of TicketBay (at least), then I would consider Go for the backend.
+Since so much of Go is included, I feel that using external packages isn't encouraged, and so I build a lot of little primitives myself (`func fileExists(path string) bool`, for example).
+If I was working on a huge project, the control and ability to build the application logic in a strongly typed language with builtin testing primitives would be very useful.
+I just don't really do that.

+Probably the same reason I don't use Java.

 ## 2. Python 3